MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 Dance is the least funded category on Kickstarter, but it has the highest success rate (69 percent).
 In fact, art, music, theater & dance are the only categories where over 50 percent of campaigns are successful.

-**Kickstarter Tip No. 8: Use Logistic Regression to Predict Whether Your Campaign**
+**Kickstarter Tip No. 8: Use Logistic Regression to Predict Campaign Success**

 We can build a simple algorithm that predicts the potential success of a Kickstarter campaign with 68 percent accuracy.